steven-varga/h5cpp/examples/container/README.md

     -> rank-1 HDF5 dataset of keys
 ```

-This is the Walter Brown detection idiom in practice: instead of hard-coding every possible container type, h5cpp detects the expressions that are valid for `T` and lets overload resolution pick the right path.
+No inheritance, no virtual interfaces, no adapter layer — only compile-time shape recognition.
+The library detects the expressions that are valid for `T` and lets overload resolution pick the storage path.

-No inheritance.
-No virtual interface.
-No adapter ceremony.
-Just compile-time shape recognition.

-Duck typing, but with templates and fewer feathers.

 ---